bubuss2/CSInterviewResources/README.md

 ## Algorithms
 https://leetcode.com/

-a website with thousands of algorythmic problems which allow u to try to code the algorithm in your browser and test if it works
+a website with thousands of algorithmic problems which allow u to try to code the algorithm in your browser and test if it works

 https://www.youtube.com/c/neetcode